absmach/supermq-docs/docs/kubernetes.md

 kubectl get secrets -n mg
 ```

-And now set ingress.hostname, ingress.tls.hostname to your hostname and ingress.tls.secret to `magistrala-server` and after helm update you have secured ingress with TLS certificate.
+### Configuring Ingress for TLS

+To secure your ingress with a TLS certificate, set the following values in your Helm configuration:

+- `ingress.hostname` to your hostname
+- `ingress.tls.hostname` to your hostname
+- `ingress.tls.secret` to `magistrala-server`

+After updating your Helm chart, your ingress will be secured with the TLS certificate.

+### Configuring Ingress for mTLS

 For mTLS you need to set `nginx_internal.mtls.tls="magistrala-server"` and `nginx_internal.mtls.intermediate_crt="ca"`.

+### Testing MQTT with mTLS

-Now you can test sending mqtt message with this parameters:
+You can test sending an MQTT message with the following command:

 ```bash
 mosquitto_pub -d -L mqtts://<thing_id>:<thing_secret>@example.com:8883/channels/<channel_id>/messages  --cert  thing.crt --key thing.key --cafile ca.crt  -m "test-message"